Auto-provisioning profiles

 The right profile depends on what your workloads look like:

-• Stateless services with fast restarts and no warm-cache dependency: the cost-optimized profile is usually the right default.
+• Stateless services with fast restarts and no warm-cache dependency: the aggressive profile is usually the right choice.
 Evictions are cheap and the savings add up.

-• Long-running batch jobs, large model training runs, services with expensive warm-up, or workloads with tight SLOs around availability: empty-only consolidation avoids surprise evictions and keeps workloads on stable nodes.
+• Long-running batch jobs, large model training runs, services with expensive warm-up, or workloads with tight SLOs around availability: the conservative profile, which is also the default, avoids surprise evictions and keeps workloads on stable nodes.

 • Mixed clusters: run multiple Fleets, each with its own profile, and use Fleet constraints and pod scheduling rules to direct workloads to the Fleet whose policy fits.